jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 addconstraint!(model, SingleVariable(x[2]), GreaterThan(-1.0))
 ```

-Besides scalar valued functions in scalar-valued sets it possible to use vector-valued functions and sets.
+Besides scalar-valued functions in scalar-valued sets it possible to use vector-valued functions and sets.

 The code example below encodes the convex optimization problem:
 ```math